enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Browsing this file server reveals not only the expected binaries, but also scattered PDF documents, some of which may contain useful technical information.

 As far as could be determined, since no official documentation was found, the Arduino IDE relies on three proprietary tools for compiling and flashing firmware onto the board:

 - **CubeCellElfTool**: Likely used to convert the compiled hex file into an intermediate format.
-- **CubeCellFlash**: Used to flash boards with ASR650x-series chips [24].
+- **CubeCellFlash**: Used to flash boards with ASR650x-series chips [@heltec-cubecell-download-tool].
-- **flash6601**: Used to flash boards with ASR6601-series chips [24].
+- **flash6601**: Used to flash boards with ASR6601-series chips [@heltec-cubecell-download-tool].

 These tools are provided as binaries for Windows (EXE), macOS, and Linux, but only for x86 CPU architectures.
 One notable exception is a Raspberry Pi-compatible ARM binary available for the CubeCellFlash tool.
-Some fragmented usage instructions can be found in forum posts such as [25] and [26], but no comprehensive official documentation is currently available.
+Some fragmented usage instructions can be found in forum posts such as [@heltec-cubecellflash-tool] and [@heltec-cubecell-firmware-upload], but no comprehensive official documentation is currently available.

 To confirm that the proprietary utilities mentioned earlier are indeed used by the Arduino IDE for compiling and flashing the firmware, and to better understand their function, a test was conducted using the IDE’s verbose logging mode.
 ![arduino ideverbose settings](./images/arduino_verbose_settings.png)